-There are many colleges and universities where students can learn about animal behavior, but very few like Franklin & Marshall provide opportunities in the Animal behavior major of the Biological Foundations of Behavior program for undergraduates to work directly in the laboratory, field, zoos and other countries with many animal species including not only aquatic invertebrates, fish, mammals and birds but also capuchin and squirrel monkeys.
+There are many colleges and universities where students can learn about animal behavior, but very few like Franklin & Marshall provide opportunities in the Animal behavior major of the Biological Foundations of Behavior program for undergraduates to work directly in the laboratory, field, zoos and other countries with many animal species including not only aquatic invertebrates, fish, mammals, birds and capuchin monkeys.

 Our state of the art resources include newly constructed Teaching and Research laboratories in Animal behavior, Behavioral Ecology and Comparative Psychology within the 100,000 sq ft Barshinger Life Sciences and Philosophy Building.